bitfocus/companion-module-arkaos-mediamaster/README.md

 # companion-module-arkaos-remoteplayer

-This module controls the ArKaos MediaHub over TCP command.
+This module controls the ArKaos Hub over TCP command.
 Only works with the new MediaMaster version 6 and later.